top of page

 INTERDISCIPLINARY COLLABORATION & ECOLOGICAL STORYTELLING

 At the heart of my practice is a deep commitment to long-term, cross-disciplinary collaboration.
-I view performance as a living archive—a research method that brings together voices from dance, science, ecology, and ritual.
+I view performance as a living archive—a research method that brings together voices from dance, music, science, ecology, and ritual.
+Not confined to one field or expression of entertainment, I am at home just as much in creating movement for a social community practice as I am creating movement for pop music artists, as I am at coaching actors for theatrical and film roles.
 My collaborators include neuroscientists, marine biologists, anthropologists, psychologists, quantum physicists, sculptors, and architects, among others.
 These dialogues have shaped a body of work that is both rigorously experimental and deeply relational, always in conversation with the natural world and our place within it.

 RITUAL & ANCESTRAL KNOWLEDGE

 Trained in the earth-based, matrilineal ritual and herbal traditions of my Eastern European and Balkan ancestors, I carry forward these practices not as fixed traditions but as living, adaptive tools for contemporary transformation.
 Themes of devotion, altered consciousness, time, and healing inform both my ritual facilitation and my performance environments.
-Each offering is an invocation—a site where the mythic and the physical meet to invite deep, embodied change.
+Each offering is a site where the mythic and the physical meet to invite deep, embodied change both individually and collectively.

 Subscribe Form